-Each child will be well supported by practitioners (teachers and assistants) within the setting.
+Each child will be well supported by practitioners (Teachers and Early Years Practitioners) within the setting.
 In addition, a named Key Person will be allocated to each child in the Tadpoles or Froglets.

 Within the Foundation Stage, children will constantly encounter new experiences in order to extend their skills, develop their confidence and build on what they already know.
 Children will be encouraged to deepen their understanding by playing, talking, observing, planning, questioning, experimenting, respecting, reflecting and responding to adults and each other.
 Through well-planned play children will learn with enjoyment and challenge during the Foundation Stage.